 All drivers have an obligation to take evasive actions to avoid a car accident when there is an opportunity to do so.
 For example, the driver that hit the open car door may have been able to move to the left and avoided hitting the car door.
 If they do not, then they may have some fault in the collision with the open car door.

-Bicycle accidents that involve a cyclist hitting an open car door happen with so much frequency that is has been given a special name.
+Bicycle accidents that involve a cyclist hitting an open car door happen with so much frequency that it has been given a special name.
 It is called a dooring accident because the cyclist gets doored on impact.

 The rules above apply to dooring accidents.
 But there are also some special circumstances when bikes are involved.

-The Door Zone is the Death Zone
+The Door Zone Is the Death Zone

 The door zone is the area within the width of a fully opened car door.
 Riding within the door zone is the surest way to get doored by an opening car door.
 This area varies depending on the length of the particular car door involved.
 Estimates range anywhere between three to five feet.

-When There is No Bike Lane
+When There Is No Bike Lane

 When there is no bike lane, the cyclist is supposed to ride close to the inside curb.
 This puts them very close to opening car doors that are parallel parked.
-In fact, it may put them is the unsafe door zone because cars will often ride next to the bicycle rider.
+In fact, it may put them in the unsafe door zone because cars will often ride next to the bicycle rider.
 The end result is that the cyclist may have no real room to move to the left to avoid a car door that opens abruptly.

-When There is a Bike Lane
+When There Is a Bike Lane

 Often the bike lane is too narrow and as a result, the rider is forced to ride within the door zone.
 When a car door is opened into the bike lane, the bike lane is not wide enough to allow the rider to move to the left.
 The cyclist has no choice but to hit the open car door if they cannot stop in time.

 There are some special circumstances in determining who is at fault when a car hits an open car door when pulling into a parking space.
-The person that opens the car door will be under the assumption the parking space next to them is empty as they open the car door.
+The person who opens the car door will be under the assumption the parking space next to them is empty as they open the car door.

 If the car was most of the way into the parking space when the car door was opened, there would be no real way to avoid the crash.
-Under these circumstances, the person that opened the car door may have more fault.
+Under these circumstances, the person who opened the car door may have more fault.